EliGrosman/MetroGnome/README.md

 A tool which detects beats in a song and plays a metronome in sync with the recording of the song.

+A working demo may be found at http://server.triangleuw.com:5000

 ## Background

 One of the most popular tools for practicing music is a metronome but sometimes